 Piedra Blanca Elephant Seals Rookery

-From the Hearst Castle we headed north to Piedras Blancas Rookery to experience the Elephant Seals.
-This was a jarring change of ambiance after the glamour and riches of Hearst.
+Just north of San Simeon (Hearst Castle) is Piedras Blancas Rookery Here you can experience the Elephant Seals.
 These critters were splayed across the strip of rocky beach as far as the eye could see.
 It was hard to tell if they were alive, it looked like a veritable massacre with animals laying on top of each other and molting skins littering the sand.
 They were absolutely pre-historic in sights and sounds.
 According to the kiosk literature these were the mothers and young males that have to return to this beach to shed their blubbery skins before heading back out to open seas.
 The young males have the extraordinary probopscises and impressive bellowing bark.
 There is just no way I can begin to convey the sensory assault of this beach.
 It was surreal.

 Imbibe in San Luis Obispo County